MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 To view real-time sales tips during a meeting, [open the Copilot for Sales app](#open-the-copilot-for-sales-app).

-If you don't start transcribing the meeting, you'll see a banner that encourages you to record the meeting to get real-time sales tips.
+If you don't start transcribing the meeting, you see a banner that encourages you to record the meeting to get real-time sales tips.

 An introduction card appears in the Copilot for Sales panel explaining how real-time sales tips work and the benefits it offers.